 The average person makes 3-4 searches on Google each day.
 It is common for people to research their legal issues before contacting a personal injury law firm.
 A specific SEO strategy that includes consistent content generation, keyword research, and local SEO can generate a large volume of leads for a law firm.
 Many personal injury, car accident, and medical malpractice lawyers who are successful in SEO can generate more leads than they can handle in-house, and may establish a separate stream of income from case referrals to other qualified attorneys.

-It’s the Best Way to Measure Your Results
+3. Measure Your Results

 SEO campaigns are easier to measure than traditional forms of marketing like radio or billboard advertisements.
 Metrics like vanity phone numbers are available but may not be effective with adapting technology and are losing their value in the digital age.